HectorRDB/dbgwas/README.md

     3. Visualisation changes:
         * p-value added to the visualisations;
         * Several other improvements;
     4. Parameter -SFF changed:
         * Now, two arguments must be given to this parameter.
-The first (q or p) denotes if q-values or p-values must be used to control the FDR.
+	The first (q or p) indicates whether q- or p-values are used to control the number of retained patterns.
 	The second argument is a number.
 If it is a float number n, then only the features with q/p-value <=n are selected.
         If it is an integer n, then only the n first features are selected.
 Note that there is no space between these parameters, e.g. q100.
     5. Parameter -keepNA added:
         * Keep strains with phenotype NA in the analysis, instead of ignoring them;